hanesy/machine-learning-challenge/README.md

 ### Modeling
 1. For each model, I train the model with two types of scalers (standard and min max), and observe the difference in scores.
 2. I also observe how much the model improves by hypertuning by some parameters.
-It would be interesting to note how much the best scores changes by tuning it to differently defined parameters, but is beyond the scope of this project.
+(Sidenote: It would be interesting to note how much the best scores changes by tuning it to differently defined parameters, but is beyond the scope of this project.)

-The hypertuned models for the two scaler methods are stored in this [folder](models).
+The hypertuned models are saved and stored in this [folder](models).

 ### Comparison
-As a final step, I compile the scores for the hypertuned models and observe the best-fit model in this [notebook](Model_Comparison.ipynb).
+As a final step, I compile the scores and classification reports for the hypertuned models and observe the best-fit model in this [notebook](Model_Comparison.ipynb).

 ## Research Answers
 **As mentioned in the beginning of this README, I had 3 research questions.**